 Drawing on our expertise across a variety of disciplines, including history, literature, law, sociology and psychoanalytic studies, you will consider the effects of war on different scales, from the individual to the global, and on different groups.
 Some of the key questions we will consider include:

-In our Department of History you are taught by award-winning academics from all over the world: our corridors are truly cosmopolitan.
+In our School of Philosophical, Historical and Interdisciplinary Studies you are taught by award-winning academics from all over the world: our corridors are truly cosmopolitan.
 We also provide you with opportunities to explore local history and have close ties with the Essex Record Office, one of the best county record offices in the UK.

 Our staff are among world leaders in their field, and our enthusiasm for our subject is infectious.
 Our flexible course is combined with a supportive structure which helps you to pursue the modules best-suited to your interests.